- SAP’s produced a highly misleading 2017 white paper on indirect access.

-What SAP tried to do, which is covered in the article, How to Best Understand SAP’s Faux Change in Indirect Access Policy, is to address customer’s concerns about SAP’s strange implementation of indirect access, which has kept as secretive as it could (in order to be able to use it against customers).
-SAP’s intent of releasing new information about indirect access, which was done at SAPPHIRE 2017, as to get customers to reduce their defensive posture regarding the topic.
+What SAP tried to do, which is covered in the article, How to Best Understand SAP’s Faux Change in Indirect Access Policy, is to address customer’s concerns about SAP’s strange implementation of indirect access, which has kept as secretive as it could (to be able to use it against customers).
+SAP’s intent of releasing new information about indirect access, which was done at SAPPHIRE 2017, to get customers to reduce their defensive posture regarding the topic.

-However, as I covered in the article The Danger In Underestimating SAP’s Indirect Access, when SAP was asked about how much it would charge per sales order and purchase order, it replied that it would not publish any information and that everything would be on a case by case basis.
-Is that “modernizing” it’s licensing policies?
+However, as I covered in the article The Danger In Underestimating SAP’s Indirect Access when SAP was asked about how much it would charge per sales order and purchase order, it would not publish any information.
+Everything would be on a case-by-case basis.
+Is that “modernizing” its licensing policies?

 Actually Indirect Access?

-Secondly, what SAP is calling indirect access, is not actually indirect access by the definition of any other software vendor.
+Secondly, what SAP calls indirect access is not actually indirect access by the definition of any other software vendor.

 “We encourage customers to engage with us.
 We are committed to working with customers who are under-licensed or interested in reconfiguring their licenses per the new policy.
 SAP assures customers who proactively engage with us in good faith to resolve such under-licensing, that we will not pursue back maintenance payments for SAP Software for such under licensing.”

 Customers should not engage with SAP.
-SAP cannot monitor indirect access with their license transactions, and so they depend on customers to reach out to them and to willingly provide information, which SAP will frequently use against the customer.
+SAP cannot monitor indirect access with their license transactions.
+So they depend on customers to reach out to them and willingly provide information, which SAP will frequently use against the customer.

-This sounds like a “carrot” but in fact, it hides as “stick.”
+This sounds like a “carrot,” but in fact, it hides as a “stick.”